mfernest/SEBC/Partner Bootcamp  - Certify.md

 ## <center> CM Install Lab - AWS

-* You should have an AWS account and practice with it.
+* You have an AWS account and have practiced with it.
     * If not, [you've got some work ahead of you](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html).
 * Create 4-5 EC2 nodes
-    * Spot instances are risky; you're working under deadlines here
+    * Spot instances are risky; you're working under deadlines in this course
     * Use five nodes if you want to separate Cloudera Manager from the rest
     * Instance Family/Type; m3.large will suffice
     * Use a [Cloudera-supported version](http://www.cloudera.com/content/cloudera/en/documentation/core/latest/topics/cm_ig_cm_requirements.html) of RHEL/CentOS.